 Campbell Memorial Chapel at Chatham University – https://maps.app.goo.gl/aM24oK7bm2bBGSZE6

 This collection of mostly bawdy, irreverent and satirical medieval poetry includes the Latin, German and French vernacular.
 The songs and poems were written by Goliards, clergy (mostly students) who satirized the Catholic Church.
-Featuring Chanel Holte, soprano; David Hughey, baritone; the WVU African Drum Ensemble; and Kaylin Horgan and her company of dancers.
+Featuring Chanel Holte, soprano; Graham Fandrei, baritone; the WVU African Drum Ensemble; and Kaylin Horgan and her company of dancers.

 The Bach Choir of Pittsburgh has a goal of raising $10,000 during its 2024 Peer-to-Peer Fundraiser!
 Look for an email or social media post from one of our choir members to help them reach their goal, or donate directly to the choir here!
 Thank you for all you do to support “choral performance like you’ve not seen before”!